Laos - Slow Boats, Indigo & Textiles

 B,L,D

-Cross the border into Loas this morning, it is easy with our guide to help us along and then onto the Slow Boat.
+Cross the border into Laos this morning, it is easy with our guide to help us along and then onto the Slow Boat.

 Comfy seats, endless tea and snacks, a delicious lunch cooked by the Captain's wife and we slowly follow the river down the country.